 The format of the report is standard for the many companies that use that service, but is confusing when you look at your own report.

-Two pieces of pay information are reported by The Work Number -- neither of which may match your actual pay:
+Two pieces of pay information are reported by The Equifax Work Number -- neither of which may match the actual pay:

-1. "Hourly" field: The last pay level you had when employed by HP.
-That amount multiplied by 2080 (the nominal number of working hours per year) yields your annual pay rate.
+1. "Hourly" field: The last pay level when employed by the company.
+That amount multiplied by 2080 (the nominal number of working hours per year) yields annual pay rate.
 For sales-related jobs, the hourly rate includes base pay plus target earnings.
-This is the primary field used by Work Number customers to determine your pay.
+This is the primary field used by Equifax Work Number customers to determine employee pay.

-2. "Pay" field: Taken from Box 1 from your most recent W-2 as reported to the IRS.
-In general, this amount includes all income (base pay, commission, bonus, etc.) minus all pre-tax deductions (401k, employee stock purchase, etc.) However, this is from the most recent W-2 -- which may be an amended W-2 or one issued years after you left -- covering options, deferred compensation, or other transactions that don't reflect your normal pay.
+2. "Pay" field: Taken from Box 1 from the most recent W-2 as reported to the IRS.
+In general, this amount includes all income (base pay, commission, bonus, etc.) minus all pre-tax deductions (401k, employee stock purchase, etc.) However, this is from the most recent W-2 -- which may be an amended W-2 or one issued years after the employee left -- covering options, deferred compensation, or other transactions that don't reflect the employee's normal pay.

-You may find that HP reports your hire date as the date you joined a company that HP acquired -- or as the date you originally joined an IT department that was subsequently taken over by EDS or HP through an outsourcing contract.
+You may find that HP reports "Original Hire Date" as the date the employee joined a company that HP acquired -- or as the date the person originally joined another company's IT department that was subsequently taken over by EDS or HP through an outsourcing contract.